jamesfreire/TAQTimescaleDB/README.md

 # TAQ Data Implementation in TimescaleDB

 This repository contains SQL commands for efficiently loading, storing, and querying Trade and Quote (TAQ) data using TimescaleDB.
 The implementation is optimized for high-performance time-series analysis of financial market data.
+Currently it is only for loading the master trades file, but I'm looking to expand to importing NBBO (near bids best offer) data as well.

 ## Technical Overview

 ### Schema Design

-The implementation uses a carefully designed schema that preserves the structure of TAQ data while optimizing for query performance:
+The implementation uses a schema that preserves the structure of TAQ data while optimizing for query performance:

 ```sql
 CREATE TABLE taq_trades (